bas-amop/PolarRoute-pipeline/docs/development.md

 ## Building & deploying the documentation

+The documentation should build automatically on pushes to `main` using GitHub actions, if you want to build and deploy the docs manually, follow these steps:

-Run `mkdocs build` to build the docs.
+* Run `make build-docs` to build the docs to the `./site` directory.

-Then run `mkdocs gh-deploy` to deploy to the `gh-pages` branch of the repository.
+* Then run `make deploy-docs` to deploy to the `gh-pages` branch of the repository.
 You must have write access to the repo.